stackforge/fuel-docs/pages/planning-guide/0020-system-requirements/0030-sample-target-config.rst

 - Hardware RAID1 Controller with at least 1TB formatted capacity for the Host operating system disk.
   Larger disks may be warranted
-  depending on expected database ang log storage requirements.
+  depending on expected database and log storage requirements.
   Note that it is non-trivial to expand the disk storage on running Controller nodes.
 - 2 NICs, either 1 Gbit/s or 10 Gbit/s